zriyansh/signoz.io/docs/userguide/collecting_application_logs_file.md

 With SigNoz you can collect your application logs from a log file and push it to SigNoz and perform different actions on your data.

-In this tutorail configure OpenTelemetry Collector to read logs from a file and push them to SigNoz.
+In this tutorial configure OpenTelemetry Collector to read logs from a file and push them to SigNoz.

 We will create a sample log file named `app.log` and paste the following lines.